javalin/website/_posts/tutorials/2017-05-24-javalin-kotlin-example.md

 ### Creating the REST API

 Kotlin and Javalin play very well together (in fact, Kotlin seems to play well with all Java dependencies).
-We can use trailing closures to create very clean api declarations:
+We can use `with` ([docs](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/with.html)) and trailing closures to create very clean api declarations:

 ~~~kotlin
 fun main(args: Array<String>) {